aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 returned by the broker.
 The promise is rejected with an error if anything goes wrong before the `SubAckPacket` is received.
 You should always check the reason codes of a `SubAckPacket` completion to determine if the subscribe operation actually succeeded.

-In the v2 SDK, if the MQTT 5 client is going to subscribe and receive packets from the MQTT broker, it is important to also set up the [PublishEvents](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5ClientOptions.PublishEvents.html) callback.
+In the v2 SDK, if the MQTT5 client is going to subscribe and receive packets from the MQTT broker, it is important to also set up the [PublishEvents](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5ClientOptions.PublishEvents.html) callback.
 This callback is invoked whenever the client receives a message from the server on a topic the client is subscribed to.
 With this callback, you can process messages made to subscribed topics.